 He was just at the vet less than a week ago for a neuter and hernia repair, and had a full mouth check and cleaning while he was under due to a broken puppy tooth that needed to be pulled.
 There's no infection, abscess, something trapped in his teeth, and they did a full exam and bloodwork before putting him under.
 There's no apparent reason for the nasty breath, but it's raunchy.

 It's been a long time since I had a puppy, so is this kind of normal for teething puppies?
 He has tips of some adult teeth starting to break through, so maybe he has ick-breath because of that?
 Are there any home remedies I can try to make his puppy smoochies a little less ripe?

 Thanks in advance for any ideas!

 My Shih Tzu has bad breath.
 Is that common?
 I would like to know what to do about it.
 It does not bother me but my daughter and son cannot stand it.

-By Bird Watcher from Niagara Falls, Canada
+By bonnie from Niagara Falls, Canada